 Systems For Human Fall Detection

-- Wearable systems: Such systems use sensors carried by the elderly person.
-The technologies by this group of systems are numerous, including accelerometers, pressure sensors, inclinometers, gyroscopes, microphones, or other sensors.
+1. Wearable systems: Such systems use sensors carried by the elderly person.
+The technologies of this group of systems are numerous, including accelerometers, pressure sensors, inclinometers, gyroscopes, microphones, and other sensors – these typically have a battery life.

 Vision-based Human Fall Detection Systems